Huntington Lake Overnight Camp

 Is there a fee for the bus or airport shuttle?

-No. The obvious central point for transportation is Fresno.
+No fee for our Fresno pick up.
 We will meet near Fresno airport at Noon on arrival day.
+We also have bus stops in Santa Clarita and Gilroy for a fee.
 All camper check-in will take place at the bus stop and then it’s on to camp.
-There are also many direct flights to Fresno Airport that will work with our bus pick-up.

 Do you allow screens or smart phones?